 Keeping kids entertained these days is a lot easier than it used to be thanks to technology.
 The kids are able to use tablets, headrest DVD players, and smartphones to play movies or shows during the ride so you can focus on driving.
 This trick is simple, yet highly effective.

 Of course, music and audiobooks are always an excellent stand-by.
 With digital radio and Bluetooth technology, it’s easier than ever to keep your kids singing along to their favorite tunes.
 You can rely on your streaming service of choice as well as YouTube to play songs that suit everyone’s tastes.
+You can find so much music online and even epic Lord of the Rings inspired music if you are in to that.

 Toys and Activities